-- 7.1.
-Members can suggest proposals for hosting the Conference through a call for proposals, but the place, and the date will be decided by the Executive Board upon considering the bids. - 7.2.
+7.1.
+Members can suggest proposals for hosting the Conference through a call for proposals, but the place, and the date will be decided by the Executive Board upon considering the bids.

+7.2.
 The scientific program will be elaborated by the Program Committee whose chair will be elected 18 months in advance of the meeting and will be part of the Executive Board.
 Calls for symposia and abstracts and selection of the symposia, the scientific abstracts for poster or oral presentations will be done by the Program Committee.
 If there are travel funds based on merit, the Program Committee, together with the Education Committee will determine which applicants receive Travel Awards.
-In the event that travel is supported by grants with specific requirements, the Program Committee will consult with the Principal Investigator of the grant to assure that requirements are met. - 7.3.
-Composition of the program committee will include the past chair of the program committee, and the past president of the T21RS to ensure continuity. - 7.4.
+In the event that travel is supported by grants with specific requirements, the Program Committee will consult with the Principal Investigator of the grant to assure that requirements are met.

+7.3.
+Composition of the program committee will include the past chair of the program committee, and the past president of the T21RS to ensure continuity.

+7.4.
 The organization will be shared with the Local Meeting Organizer appointed by the Executive Board.
 A chair of the local organising committee will be appointed, also 18 months in advance of the conference.
+The chair of the local organising committee will also attend Executive board meetings.

+7.5.
+The local organizing committee will contract with a congress organizing company.
+Contract should be revised by the Executive Board.

-The chair of the local organising committee will also attend Executive board meetings. - 7.5.
-The chair of the local organising committee does not have voting rights in the Executive Board. - 7.5.
-T21RS meetings will usually include a Science & Society symposium and family-oriented activities organized by the Committee for Science & Society in coordination with the Program Committee.
+7.6.
+The chair of the local organising committee does not have voting rights in the Executive Board.

+7.7.
+T21RS meetings will usually include a Science & Society symposium and familyoriented activities organized by the Committee for Science & Society in coordination with the Program Committee.
 It will be desirable to consult with supporting and founding members when developing the program.
 The specific program of the Science and Society is decided by the Committee for Science & Society.
 Other specific symposia and pre-conference meetings or satellite activities can be proposed by the different committees or by T21RS workgroups and members and incorporated in the program if agreed by the Executive Board.
 7.6.
 Members of the Program Committee will serve for 2 years, with extensions requiring approval by the Executive board.